 - Ongoing Management.
 Once you’ve built it, you need to maintain it.
 You will need to stay on top of what Microsoft is doing with the modern experiences and ensure that your extension evolves with the SharePoint Framework.

 - No Support.
 Like anything custom built, its fantastic when you have the resources to maintain it.
 But as people change within the organization, or as resources are reallocated, often these customizations become a burden rather than a benefit.

 Full disclosure: we make Navo.
 We are pretty proud of it.
-It’s the culmination of building dozens upon dozens of navigation solutions for clients using all the approaches outlined above.
+It’s the culmination of building dozens upon dozens of navigation solutions for clients using all the approaches outlined above (as well as implementing some other third-party options like Archetonomy).
 We are intimately familiar with the pros and cons of each, because we’ve worked with all of them.